-If you are a surviving spouse and you choose not to continue coverage immediately, you may elect PEIA health coverage during a future Open Enrollment Period by contacting PEIA for the appropriate forms, as long as you have not remarried.
+If you are such a surviving spouse and you choose not to enroll immediately for coverage, you may elect PEIA health coverage during a future Open Enrollment Period, if you have not remarried.
 The surviving spouse's eligibility for PEIA coverage terminates upon remarriage.
 If a divorce occurs after the remarriage, re-enrollment as a surviving dependent is not allowed.